Legal

 Horses, and key loggers.

-data not intended for the Customer's server or account.
+intercept data not intended for the Customer's server or

-of any host, network or account, including cracking, brute-force,
+security of any host, network or account, including

-or network other than the Customer's host, such as a denial
+host, or network other than the Customer's host, such as a

-of service attack or distributed denial of service attack.
+denial of service attack or distributed denial of service

-to specific services, hosts, or networks, including the
+limits to specific services, hosts, or networks, including

-forging of packet headers or other identification information.
+the forging of packet headers or other identification

 - Using any program, or sending messages of any kind,